 I hope you enjoyed the update to Lady's story.
 We love reading about all of your stories, as well.

 Title: Just A Very Lucky Guy

 From: Howard, Queensland

-Monnie came into my life when he was about 9 years old, his previous owner having passed away.
-He'd been left at an RSPCA shelter, and had severe behavioral problems (separation anxiety).
+Monnie came into my life when he was about 9 years old.
+His previous owner had passed away.
+He'd been left at an RSPCA shelter and had severe behavioural problems (separation anxiety).

-Well, now he is my constant companion and a great comfort during times of stress, but old Monnie is now 13 and slowing down - I guess I won't have him much longer.
+Well, now he is my constant companion and is a great comfort during times of stress, but old Monnie is now 13 and slowing down - I guess I won't have him much longer.

 For me, Cockers are simply the best!

 If you have a great story to tell, why not share it with us?

 For our American visitors, this Cocker Spaniel Rescue site may have something for you!